 4. Where are they travelling to from their home country?

 5. When will the contract start and end?

 6. How will your employees move around the target country?
 Will they be transported by or operating any military equipment or using similar services?

 7. Employee concentration such as the number of workers per flight or workers on specific military bases?

 The answers to the above questions will help us understand the scope of your overseas contract and your application for Defense Base Act DBA, reduce delays and get you the right policy in the event of an injured employee, medical expense benefits, funeral expenses, compensation claim, medical care coverage, death benefits or dba benefits need to be paid or if a worker should claim compensation or disability compensation.
 Much of the information about a contract is contained in the statement of work (SOW).

 Statement of Work to be Performed Under Government Contracts Approved

 This is a document required for each contract.
 It is a detailed description of the contract to be executed.
 SOWs are issued by the US department that is awarding the contract.
 They define any specific aspect or requirements of the contract.
 The details on how you intend to implement the SOW are necessary for your DBA insurance application.
 For example, if a project involves the use of weapons by an employee.
 You need to state how much training employees have and the use cases for such weapons.
 If you are working on a project with a classified SOW, you should indicate this on the application form.
 Be as specific as possible when answering the questions for DBA insurance.

-You should have an idea of the amount of payroll for your contract in the first 12 month period.
+You should have an idea of the amount of payroll for work falling under the DBA insurance policy (or harbor workers compensation act) in the first 12 month period.
 Also, the ratio of US citizens vs locals that your company will engage and your estimated payroll for each.
-This information will be audited at the end of the policy by the insurance carrier.
+This information will be audited at the end of the policy by the DBA insurance company.
 You may be required to complete a payroll reporting form at policy expiration.
 Thus, the supplied payroll data should be as accurate as possible.

 3. Organization Details